 In the United States, ovarian cancer is the fifth leading cause of cancer death in women.

 Ovarian cancer is also the leading cause of death from cancer of the female reproductive system.
-Since 1992, the number of new cases of ovarian cancer has gone down slightly.
-The number of deaths from ovarian cancer has slightly decreased since 2002.
+Over the last 20 years, the number of new cases of ovarian cancer has gone down slightly in white women and in black women.
+Since 2005, the number of deaths from ovarian cancer also decreased slightly in white and black women.

 Back to Top